Esther Povitsky is shifting her priorities when it comes to making comedy

 One of the benefits of being a comedian is knowing how to find the funny in any situation, no matter how tragic.
 But when a pandemic hits the world and brings Hollywood to a standstill, even professionals are at a loss for words.
 So what do they do in the midst of such uncertainty?
 If you’re comedian and actress Esther Povitsky, you go with the flow, tie-dye clothes, and play a crap ton of video games.

-Povitsky, whose Comedy Central special Hot For My Name will come out soon, tells HelloGiggles that she was in a very different frame of mind when the pandemic first hit America in January.
+Povitsky, whose Comedy Central special Hot For My Name is out now, tells HelloGiggles that she was in a very different frame of mind when the pandemic first hit America in January.
 The 32-year-old, known for past projects like Freeform’s Alone Together and The CW’s Crazy Ex-Girlfriend, had just released Dollface, a Hulu comedy series about female friendship; she was also in the midst of shooting her special and touring.
 “I was gearing up to build up a new hour-long act, and I was excited to go over it slowly and take my time and really find the new evolution of my voice would be,” she recalls.

 Yet due to the coronavirus (COVID-19) pandemic, activities like touring had to come to a halt for Povitsky and other comedians.
 As a result, she’s been taking a step back from her art, instead focusing on checking in with friends and family and trying out new hobbies.